West Covina Police Department

 The West Covina Police Department has a proud history of service to the community.
 The police department has an authorized full-time workforce of 100 sworn officers and 66 civilians.
 In addition, there are about 55 part-time positions which include reserve officers and clerical staff.
 The Department also utilizes volunteer programs, which are a very important part of the overall public safety effort.
 The men and women of the West Covina Police Department strive to provide the highest level of service and protection for the community

 The mission of the West Covina Police Department is to provide the highest level of service and protection to the community while cooperatively enhancing public safety as the Department progresses into the future.

-The core values of the West Covina Police Department are easily remembered using the acronym CITE.
-CITE stands for the following:
+The core values of the West Covina Police Department are:

 The West Covina Police Department is dedicated to protecting and improving your quality of life by providing responsive and caring service.

 Members of the West Covina Police Department command staff oversee different divisions of the police department and hold special positions to assist in the management of the department.

 Learn a little about our past sacrifices that helped shape who we are and what we do today.
 This page is dedicated to the men and women of law enforcement.

 Visit the California Peace Officers’ Memorial Foundation Page and the Officer Down Memorial Page for more information on West Covina’s fallen heroes, as well as tributes to other fallen law enforcement officers throughout California and the nation.

 The Police Cadet program is a trainee program designed for career development into the law enforcement field as a police officer.
 The police cadet is under immediate to general supervision and performs non-hazardous duties throughout the police department.